monjurulkarim/self-hosted-rag-app/README.md

 ## 📹 Live Demo & Setup

-See the application in action, from installation to live chat, in this short video walkthrough:
+See the application in action in this short video walkthrough:

 **Watch the Demo on YouTube:** [**https://youtu.be/AsCBroOevGA**](https://youtu.be/AsCBroOevGA "null")